-However, minute taking training can also be available on a bespoke basis, which enables companies to order Minute Taking Courses at their own venue.
-For details of this type of bespoke or in-house training, please contact our office at email@example.com or 020 7248 8987.
+However, minute taking training can also be available on a bespoke basis, which enables companies to order Minute Taking Courses at their venue.
+For details of this type of bespoke or in-house training, don’t hesitate to contact our office at email@example.com or 020 7248 8987.

 Longer-Term Courses and Diplomas

-These courses are often bought as addons to our PA Diplomas, Secretary Diplomas, Administration Courses and it is included in the course fees of the Executive Assistant Diploma.
-If you are interested in longer-term programmes, please contact our offices for further details.
+These courses are often bought as addons to our PA Diplomas, Secretary Diplomas, and Administration Courses, and it is included in the course fees of the Executive Assistant Diploma.
+If you are interested in longer-term programmes, don’t hesitate to contact our offices for further details.

-People taking Minutes for formal meetings, recurring meetings, board meetings, project meetings and many other types of events/meetings have attended these courses in order to improve their minute taking abilities.
+People taking Minutes for formal meetings, recurring meetings, board meetings, project meetings and many other types of events/meetings have attended these courses to improve their minute taking abilities.

 Lovely trainer who is very patient and knowledgeable.
 I believed that this course would be very dry and repetitive but I actually felt interested and engaged throughout.
 I particularly liked the way she was able to expand on each point with an example scenario.